aztfmod/terraform-azurerm-caf/modules/subscriptions/README.md

 ## Pre-requisites

 This module must be executed with
-- An Azure Active Directory user being and EA Account Owner
+- An Azure Active Directory user being an EA Account Owner

 ### Enteprise Agreement